pjchung/pjchung.github.io/_posts/2014-10-13-benign-gastric-diseases.md

   * &gt; 1 endoscopic interventions
   * **Duodenal Ulcers**
     * Gastroduodenostomy
       * Three-point oversewing of the Gastroduodenal Artery
+    * Kocher Maneuver
+      * Manual compression of the ulcer between thumb and finger
+      * Multiple U-stitches to control bleeding
+      * Care to **NOT** catch the **Common Bile Duct** when performing this maneuver
     * Acid-reducing procedure in the hemodynamically stable patient
     * *H. pylori* erradication postoperatively to reduce recurrent bleed
   * **Gastric Ulcers**